 By contrast, Professional Wizard is a sparkling must-watch about two adult professionals tentatively attempting to begin a relationship while the protagonist grapples with workaholism and the fear that his worth is tied to his career output.
 It’s a poignant theme for anyone who’s worked as an online creator, and coupled with the healing love story, it is an exceptional bite-sized experience.

-Content Considerations: Romance between a student and teacher (student is over 18, the two do not begin dating until he has graduated); romance between a high schooler and a supernatural being of equivalent emotional maturity; depictions of bereavement, anxiety, depression, and suicidal thoughts
+Content Warnings: Romance between a student and teacher (student is over 18, the two do not begin dating until he has graduated); romance between a high-schooler and a supernatural being of equivalent emotional maturity; depictions of bereavement, anxiety, depression, and suicidal thoughts